rhsoi/rhsoinvite/registration.md

 # Registration Details

 ## Scilympiad page
-The link to our Scilympiad to register for the competition can be found here [here](https://scilympiad.com/md-rhsoi).
+The link to our Scilympiad to register for the competition can be found [here](https://scilympiad.com/md-rhsoi).

 ## Costs
 The cost of registration is $40 per team.